DigitalFabricationStudio/Project_0.2/janne.lehtimaki/README.md

 )

-## PROPOSAL 02
+## PROPOSAL 02: Continuing Proposal 01

 If the time allows, the project can be continued further.

 I have an idea of making geometric surfaces by using origami -like paper folding techniques.
 The paper surfaces could then be 3D scanned using Autodesk 123D and modified in Blender to fit the box floor nicely.

-When happy with the design, the object could be 3D printed.
+When happy with the design, the object will be 3D printed.
 After that the printed object will be sanded to very smooth surface and painted with chrome paint to make it as reflective as possible.
 It would serve as a nice reflective LED painting canvas that would interact with the mirrors nicely.

 80s video game vector graphic aesthetics are inspiration for the surface.